marcosnils/bin/README.md

 ## Rationale

-`bin` started as an idea given the popularity of single binary releases due to the surge of  languages like Go, Rust, Deno, etc whih can easily produce dynamically and statically compiled binarines.
+`bin` started as an idea given the popularity of single binary releases due to the surge of  languages like Go, Rust, Deno, etc which can easily produce dynamically and statically compiled binarines.

 I found myself downloading binaries (or tarballs) directly from VCS (Github mostly) and then it was hard to keep control and update such dependencies whenever a new version was released.
 So, with the objective